jakobvase/hugo-blog/content/investigations/router.md

 but it's also amazing.
 I need better internet since I'm working more from home and video calls are lagging.

+## TL;DR

+My TP-Link Archer C2 AC900 from 2015 is good enough for now.
+I've switched to 2.4g in my home office, which has better range, and everything is good.

 ## Current setup

 I have a single TP-Link Archer C2 AC900 router centrally placed in my 125 m2